sorjef/data-gov-ua-analytics/README.md

 ## How it works

 It schedules a batch crawling job with the following cron string `0 10 0 * * 6`.
 This means that crawler will run every Saturday at 00:10.
 Check out [app folder](app) for more options.
+It also runs a [docker container with rotating proxy](https://github.com/mattes/rotating-proxy) installed based on [HAProxy](http://www.haproxy.org/) and [Tor](https://www.torproject.org/) as data.gov.ua has API request limits per IP.

 ## Services

 * `crawler` - [node.js app](app) to crawl data and store it in a file.
+Has an `http_proxy` environment variable set to use rotating proxy server.
+* `proxy` - Proxy server.
 * `elasticsearch` - ElasticSearch service.
 Exposes 9200 port, so use [localhost:9200](localhost:9200) to access ES API.
 * `logstash` - Logstash service.
 Configuration files can be found in [logstash folder](logstash)
 * `kibana` - Kibana service.
 Exposes 5601 port, so open [localhost:5601](localhost:5601) to access Kibana UI.